HCL-TECH-SOFTWARE/connections-automation/README.md

 ```

 ### HCL Connections Docs Troubleshooting
-* If HCL Connections Docs configuration adjustment is needed after the install, it can be done in `/opt/IBM/WebSphere/AppServer/profiles/Dmgr01/config/cells/${CELLNAME}/IBMDocs-config` on the WebSphere Deployment Manager.
-Make sure to do a full re-synchronize to propagate any changes to all Docs nodes.
+* If HCL Connections Docs configuration adjustment is needed after the install, it can be done in `/opt/IBM/WebSphere/AppServer/profiles/Dmgr01/config/cells/${CELLNAME}/IBMDocs-config` on the WebSphere machine where Connections is installed.
-* If options are not available in HCL Connections Files to create Document/Spreadsheet/Presentation, follow Step#3 in [documentation](https://help.hcltechsw.com/docs/v2.0.1/onprem/install_guide/guide/text/functional_verification_of_installation.html) to check if the HCL Docs and File Viewer extensions are installed and active within HCL Connections.
-If the modules are not listed, on the HCL Connections server, go to `{{cnx_data_path_on_cnx_server}}` based on the inventory file, then go to `/provision/webresources` in that location to make sure the jars are there.
-Also, go to the WAS admin console to make sure `HCLDocsProxyCluster` Proxy server cluster is running.
+* If options are not available in HCL Connections Files to create Document/Spreadsheet/Presentation, follow Step#3 in [documentation](https://help.hcltechsw.com/docs/v2.0.1/onprem/install_guide/guide/plan_en_docs.html).
-* If you wish to re-install a HCL Connections Docs component, first cd to `/opt/HCL/<component>/installer` (`/opt/HCL/<component>/extension/installer` for Docs or Viewer extension) then run `sudo ./uninstall.sh` (`sudo ./uninstall_node.sh on subsequent nodes if exist`, ) to uninstall the component.
-Delete the .success file in `/opt/HCL/<component>/` then run the playbook again.
-It is recommended to comment out the prior steps in the playbook to save time.
+* If you wish to re-install a HCL Connections Docs component, first cd to `/opt/HCL/<component>/installer` (`/opt/HCL/<component>/extension/installer` for Docs or Viewer extension) then run `sudo ./uninstall.sh`.

 ## Acknowledgments

 This project was inspired by the [Ansible WebSphere/Connections 6.0 automation done by Enio Basso](https://github.com/ebasso/ansible-ibm-websphere).
-It is done in a way that it can interoperate with the mentioned project or parts of it.
+It is done in a way that it can interoperate with the original project in case the HCL Connections is already installed.

 ## License